sfc-gh-akelkar/ai_agent_device_maintenance/DEMO_SCRIPT.md

 >
 > All running natively in Snowflake—Cortex for AI, full governance through your existing security model, complete audit trail."

+### 🎯 Closing Remarks by Attendee Interest

+**For Mike Walsh (COO):**
+> *"Mike, the bottom line: $96M in projected annual savings from a 52% reduction in field dispatches.
+This is ROI you can take to the board."*

+**For Patrick Arnold (CTO):**
+> *"Patrick, this runs entirely in Snowflake—no external ML infrastructure, same governance model, same security perimeter.
+Cortex Agents are the orchestration layer."*

+**For Sharon Patent (CADO):**
+> *"Sharon, every answer is auditable, every action is logged.
+The data lineage is complete from question to source table."*

+**For JT Grant (VP Ad Tech):**
+> *"JT, we can connect directly to your ad platform to calculate actual revenue impact per device.
+Pharma partners see real uptime metrics."*

+**For Drew Amwoza (SVP Strategy):**
+> *"Drew, the roadmap here is Cortex ML for predictions, Cortex Agents for orchestration, and eventually autonomous operations.
+All native to Snowflake."*

+**For Jennifer Kelly (Sr Director Data Engineering):**
+> *"Jennifer, the data pipelines use Snowpipe for streaming, or batch ingestion—whatever fits your current architecture.
+We'd map to your existing schemas."*

 ### Call to Action
 > "Would you like to see how this could work with your data?
 We can set up a proof-of-concept with your actual device telemetry in days, not months."

+### 🤔 Discovery Questions for PatientPoint

+> **Before we wrap, I'd love to understand:**
+> 1. "What does your device telemetry pipeline look like today?" *(Jennifer)*
+> 2. "What's your current dispatch cost per incident?" *(Mike/Jonathan)*
+> 3. "Do you track revenue impact per device from your ad platform?" *(JT)*
+> 4. "What governance requirements would apply to automated actions?" *(Sharon)*
+> 5. "Where do you see the biggest gap in the architecture I showed?" *(Drew/Patrick)*

 ---